exercism/v3/languages/javascript/exercises/concept/booleans/.docs/hints.md

 ### 3. Check if the 'Signal Prisoner' action is possible

 - Logical operators in the order of their precedence (from highest to lowest): `!`, `&&`, `||`.
--Check out [this MDN article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence#Precedence_And_Associativity) on Operator Precedence
+- Check out [this MDN article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence#Precedence_And_Associativity) on Operator Precedence